Ultimate Columbus Real Estate Investing Guide for 2026

 Economy

-The populace of Columbus has a per person amount of income of , while the per capita level of income for the state is . is the per capita income for the nation as a whole.
+The community of Columbus has a per capita level of income of , while the per capita amount of income for the state is . is the per capita income for the nation in general.

-Currently, the average wage in Columbus is , with the entire state average of , and the United States’ average number of .
+Currently, the average wage in Columbus is , with the entire state average of , and the United States' average figure of .

 Economy Quick Stats